What is Content Automation in Pharma and Why is it Important?

 Each of these types of content reuse can be implemented in different ways.
 Most mature component structured content management systems provide all these types of content reuse.

 Condition reuse is a more complex type of reuse to configure.
 Condition reuse provides powerful automation for creating many variations of the same document.
-For example, conditional reuse enables you to automatically produce a different variant of a Stability Data report for each region where the drug product is manufactured.
+For example, conditional reuse enables you to automatically produce compliant informed consent forms based on conditions such as therapeutic area, eligibility criteria, and country.

 Pharma content offers many opportunities for content reuse.
-Even today, pharma companies have several documents that can be reused in multiple submissions.
-With digital transformation, structured content, and component-based reuse, pharma companies can get much more granular and derive much greater benefit than simply reusing full documents.
+With digital transformation, structured content, and component-based reuse, pharma companies can get much more granular and derive much greater benefit from their content libraries.

-Here are just a few examples of content reuse for pharma:
+Here are just a few examples of content reuse in common pharma use cases:

 - Quality/CMC